Academia Lunare is the Luna Press Publishing academic branch for speculative and general non-fiction.

 Call for Papers 2016: "Gender Identity and Sexuality in Current Fantasy and Science Fiction".

 -2 Article Nominated for the BSFA Awards

 Call for Papers 2017: "The Evolution of African Fantasy and Science Fiction".

 Call for Papers 2018: "Evil in Fantasy and Science Fiction".

 Call for Papers 2019: "Ties that Bind: Love in Fantasy and Science Fiction".

-Call for Papers 2020: "Lands and Environments: Worldbuilding in Fantasy and Science Fiction" TBR 2021.
+Call for Papers 2020: "Worlds Apart: Worldbuilding in Fantasy and Science Fiction" TBR 2021.